Kullfi Kumarr Bajewala: Reception

-The show has received many positive reviews from critics.
-Bollywood Life's Urmimala Banerjee praised about the show, "Kullfi Kumar Bajewala seems to be a refreshing story centred around a child protagonist.
-The village set up looks very realistic and makes for a pleasant watch."

 Ratings

 In its first week, the show was ranked in the top sixteen in India.
 The show has received a number of Target rating point, 4323 impressions, which means more than 4.3 million viewers watched this show in its first week.
 This show was ranked in the top one in the United Kingdom.
 More than 98,000 viewers watched this show in the UK.
 Kullfi Kumarr Bajewala had taken Yeh Hai Mohabbatein position, which was previously the premier Hindi show in the UK.
 During the third week, this show catapulted to eighth position, with 4.8 million impressions in India.
 During the sixth week, this show climbed up to sixth place in India.
 During the ninth week, this show has reached at the top fifth position with 4500 impressions.
 During thirtieth week, the show received 6731 impressions with fourth position.